-The Empire Test Pilots’ School, ETPS, for test pilots and flight test engineers based at MoD Boscombe Down has begun taking delivery of its new fleet.
+The Empire Test Pilots’ School, ETPS, at MoD Boscombe Down has begun taking delivery of its new fleet.

 The first Airbus H125 helicopter decorated in the new ETPS livery has arrived at Boscombe Down, to join the school’s modernised air fleet.
 The H125 joins the new Grob 120TP fixed-wing aircraft, which has been flying from Boscombe Down since November 2017.